Fatal016/xz_lab/README.md

   * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (I'll make a more in-depth guide for this in the future)

     * For now, this [Reddit thread](https://www.reddit.com/r/aws/comments/13ly023/help_me_get_credentials_for_cli/) outlines some of your options for authentication, SSO is preferred, but generating local credentials in IAM also isn't that big of a deal for something like this
     * Once installed, `aws sts get-caller-identity` should print out your account information.
-If it doesn't then try again.
+If it doesn't then try again

 ## Deploying the Lab
 1. Either through the cli if you're really cool or through the AWS GUI, navigate to EC2 and generate key-pairs with the following names: